BlitterStudio/amiberry/docs/README.md

 ![](https://i2.wp.com/blitterstudio.com/wp-content/uploads/2020/01/Logo-v3-1.png?resize=768%2C543&ssl=1)

 Amiberry is an optimized Amiga emulator, for ARM-based boards (like the Raspberry Pi, ASUS Tinkerboard, Odroid XU4, etc).
 The core emulation comes from WinUAE, but stripped down somewhat in order to achieve good performance in underpowered boards.
 It includes JIT CPU and FPU support, to get high-performance results on CPU-intensive emulated environments.
-On top of that, we have some unique features developed only for Amiberry, such as the WHDLoad booter and support for RetroArch controller mapping.
+On top of that, we have some unique features developed specifically for Amiberry, such as the WHDLoad booter and support for RetroArch controller mapping.

 Amiberry requires the [SDL2 framework](https://libsdl.org) for graphics display, input handling and audio output.
 On the 32-bit RPI platform specifically, we offer a special alternative version which uses Dispmanx directly for the emulation screen, for maximum performance.